Stress is the result of how we respond to stressful situations or challenges.

 -

-and improving relationships can be accomplished by assertively
+improving relationships can be accomplished by assertively expressing

-expressing views, feelings, and needs, creating boundaries, and
+views, feelings, and needs, creating boundaries, and standing up for

 -

-balance can be achieved by setting boundaries in both personal and
+can be achieved by setting boundaries in both personal and professional

-professional relationships, saying no to unwarranted demands, and
+relationships, saying no to unwarranted demands, and giving self-care

 -

-pursuits that make you happy and fulfilled can serve as a pleasant
+make you happy and fulfilled can serve as a pleasant diversion from stress

 Cognitive Coping Mechanisms: